MingtaoGuo/CycleGAN/README.md

 ![paper_method](https://github.com/MingtaoGuo/CycleGAN/raw/master/method/cycleGAN_method.jpg)

-In this code, i don't use the loss function of [LSGAN](http://openaccess.thecvf.com/content_ICCV_2017/papers/Mao_Least_Squares_Generative_ICCV_2017_paper.pdf), instead i use [WGAN](https://arxiv.org/abs/1701.07875) which has been proved that it can yield high quility results and faster convergence rate, the problem of mode collapse of GAN also be solved by WGAN.
-But WGAN has shotcoming that it must satisfy the 1-Lipschitz condition, [WGAN-GP](http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf)
+In this code, we don't use the loss function of [LSGAN](http://openaccess.thecvf.com/content_ICCV_2017/papers/Mao_Least_Squares_Generative_ICCV_2017_paper.pdf), instead we use [WGAN](https://arxiv.org/abs/1701.07875) which has been proved that it can yield high quility results and faster convergence rate, the problem of mode collapse of GAN also be solved by WGAN.
+But WGAN has shotcoming that it must satisfy the 1-Lipschitz condition.
+[WGAN-GP](http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf) solve the problem of WGAN about 1-Lipschitz condition by gradient penalty, but it has a problem that the computation of gradient penalty cost too much time in training phase.
+In this code, we don't use gradient penalty, instead we use [spectral Normalization](https://arxiv.org/abs/1802.05957) which is published in ICLR2018, it not only can yield high quility results like WGAN-GP, but also cost less time in training phase.

 How to use the code
 ---------------------